virtual-labs/engineers-forum/hosting-engineer-role.md

   - Step 2: Look for the content to be updated(ie., lab or experiments).

   - Step 3:
-   lab-descriptor.json has fields like 'deployLab' under lab name and 'deploy' under experiment.
-When these fields are set to true, the particular lab or experiment will be deployed.
+   Change the lab-descriptor.json according to the request - like it has fields like 'deployLab' under lab name and 'deploy' under experiment.
+When these fields are set to true, the only particular lab and/or experiment will be deployed.

   - Step 4:
   Mark the values as true or false in the <path/to/lab/repo>/lab-descriptor.json file(present in the lab repo) and create a pull-request to get the lab-descriptor approved.

   - Step 5:
-  After getting approval from the legitimate authority, generate lab, and build experiments.
+  generate lab, and build experiments.
+After getting approval from the legitimate authority,

   - Step 6:
-  From the Phase-3-Lab-Template repository, run the following.
-This will generate the lab pages using the verified lab-descriptor.json from the lab repository and push the generated content to the remote.
+   run the following command From the Phase-3-Lab-Template repository, This will generate the lab pages using the verified lab-descriptor.json from the lab repository and push the generated content to the remote.

 	     `npm run labgen -- generate <path/to/lab/repo>`